Federal Court Torrent Law – From Strike 3 Holdings, LLC cases to Malibu Media – You CLICK, We DEFEND®

 Contact a Torrent Defense Lawyer

-We can help individuals, fraternities, and other business organizations defend against charges of illegal copyright infringement.
+We can help individuals, fraternities, bed and breakfast and other business organizations defend against charges of illegal copyright infringement or downloading or sharing or adult porn content such as BLACKED, VIXEN and TUSHY vides.
 Call us at (877) 276-5084.
-We have helped a large number of Defendants defend against charges of illegal movie sharing.
-To learn more about click here.
+We have helped a large number of Defendants defend against charges of illegal movie sharing and are the litigation leader in California.
+We offer free initial consultations and low flat rate legal fees.